Bang Phlat district

 Bang Phlat (บางพลัด, [bāːŋ pʰlát]) is one of the 50 districts (khet) of Bangkok, Thailand.
 Its neighboring districts, clockwise from the north, are Bang Kruai district, Bang Sue, Dusit, Phra Nakhon, Bangkok Noi, and Taling Chan.

 History

 Bang Phlat was one of the 25 districts created in 1915, when the inner districts of Bangkok were reorganized.
 In 1938 the district was abolished and added to Bangkok Noi.

 Bang Phlat district was again set up in 1989 by taking four sub-districts from Bangkok Noi.
 The west side of Borommaratchachonnani Road and Somdet Phra Pin Klao Road were moved back to Bangkok Noi in 1991, creating the new Arun Amarin Sub-district.

 Bang Phlat has a number of transliteration spellings that are visible across the district including: Bang Phlat, Bang Phlad, Bang Plat, Bang Plad.
 It is likely that this spelling will become unified as the new MRT station stop has been titled "Bang Phlat".

-The term Bang Phlat meaning 'lost place'.
-It is thought that, in the past, the area was filled with waterways and overgrown.
-People travelling from other areas lost their way.
+The term "Bang Phlat" literally means "lost place".
+It is believed that in the past, the area was covered with canals and dense vegetation, making it easy for outsiders to get lost.